-Susan Sarandon has been removed from a guest list for a White House event next week.
+Liberal activist and Oscar winner Susan Sarandon (Dead Man Walking, 1995) has been removed from a guest list for a White House event next week.
 Why?

 “I was denied security clearance and I don’t know why,” Sarandon, 65, told the crowd attending a Q&A with herself and Michael Moore at the Tribeca Film Festival this past weekend.

 It gets better.
 As reported in The Independent, Sarandon added: “We know we are under surveillance.
 I’ve gotten my file twice under the Freedom of Information Act.
 I know my phone was tapped.
 If they’re not surveilling you then everyone else has cameras on their phones.”

 If what Susan Sarandon says is accurate, that means Americans can rest assured their tax dollars are being wisely invested in the protection of their freedoms and their persons from clear and present danger.
 Sarandon has always espoused dangerous liberal causes, including gay rights and the Occupy Wall Street movement, and is a Unicef representative.
 If that weren’t enough, she and then husband Tim Robbins were quite vocal against the Iraq War.

 The U.S. government using its resources to spy on Hollywood celebrities – especially those with liberal views – is nothing new.
 Paul Newman, Jane Fonda, Jean Seberg, and Miriam Hopkins, are among the previous victims of government surveillance of some kind or other.